Code of Student Rights and Responsibilities

 A. Students or student organizations have the right of freedom of expression to the extent allowed by law.

-B. Students or student organizations may picket or demonstrate for a cause, subject to the following conditions:
+B. Students or student organizations may picket or demonstrate for a cause.
+These demonstrations are subject to and accountable to the following conditions which are reflective of the Cardinal Principles of Accountability and Respect:

 - The students or student organizations must act in an orderly and peaceful manner.